Austin High-Asset Divorce Attorneys

 - Consider methods of alternative dispute resolution (ADR).
 Using legal processes like mediation or collaborative divorce to dissolve your marriage can be highly beneficial for high-net-worth individuals.
 These types of divorce resolution focus on conflict deescalation, making it easier for spouses to compromise with one another and develop a mutually beneficial arrangement.
 They also keep the divorce out of the public eye and away from public record, which can be invaluable if you worry that the media will try and spin your divorce to gain attention.

-At Cofer & Connelly, PLLC, our Austin high-asset divorce lawyers understand the high-asset divorce process inside and out.
+At Cofer & Connelly, PLLC, our Austin high-asset divorce attorneys understand the high-asset divorce process inside and out.
 We'll work with you to help you come to a peaceful, equitable resolution with your soon-to-be-ex.